 Workforce Investment and Opportunity Act (WIOA) Youth Program: WIOA is a federally-funded program that serves some high school youth, but focuses primarily on serving young adults (ages 16-24) who are not attending high school or college.
 Program participants will receive hands-on and/or occupational training, will be eligible for financial assistance, and will benefit from the guidance of a skilled employment specialist.

 Minnesota Youth Program (MYP): While MYP participants will benefit from the same services as WIOA participants, MYP is a state-funded program focused on serving both in-school and out-of-school youth and young adults ages 14-24.
+The MYP program also gives CMJTS’ youth employment specialists the opportunity to share employment and career pathway information with students and student groups, through its Outreach-to-Schools offering.

 Youth @ Work (Y@W): Y@W is a competitively-awarded program funded by the State of Minnesota’s Department of Employment and Economic Development.
 This program also serves youth and young adults, ages 14-24, and places special emphasis on participation in paid work opportunities.